MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-oracle-database-azure.md

 # Business continuity and disaster recovery considerations for Oracle Database@Azure

-This article expands on considerations and recommendations that are defined in the [Azure landing zone design area for business continuity and disaster recovery (BCDR)](../../ready/landing-zone/design-area/management-business-continuity-disaster-recovery.md).
-It incorporates [Oracle Maximum Availability Architecture](https://docs.oracle.com/en/database/oracle/oracle-database/21/haovw/db-azure1.html#GUID-E8360630-A2B8-4A46-9CBF-56EF0BF8A00F) (MAA)  principles for Exadata Database Services on Oracle Database@Azure.
+This article expands on the business continuity and disaster recovery (BCDR) considerations and recommendations outlined in the [Azure landing zone design area](../../ready/landing-zone/design-area/management-business-continuity-disaster-recovery.md), incorporating [Oracle Maximum Availability Architecture](https://docs.oracle.com/en/database/oracle/oracle-database/21/haovw/db-azure1.html#GUID-E8360630-A2B8-4A46-9CBF-56EF0BF8A00F) (MAA) principles for Exadata Database Services on Oracle Database@Azure.
 The first step to building a resilient architecture for your Oracle databases running on Oracle Database@Azure is to identify the availability requirements for the solution.
 It's essential to establish the recovery time objective (RTO) and recovery point objective (RPO) for different levels of failures, including both planned and unplanned events.
-The RTO defines the maximum downtime that an application can tolerate after a disaster.
-The RPO specifies the maximum data loss that an application can tolerate.
+The RTO defines the maximum downtime that an application/business can tolerate after a disruption.
+The RPO specifies the maximum duration of data loss that an application/business can tolerate.
 This exercise is a critical prerequisite to be addressed before starting BCDR design.
 Once the requirements of your solution are established, you can proceed to design your Oracle Database@Azure environment to align with your specified RTO and RPO.

 ## Design considerations